mialkin/docs/unix/shell/shell scripting.md

 ## Variables

-Variables by convention should be uppercase (only letters, numbers and undersore is allowed in the name of a variable):
+Variables by convention should be uppercase.
+Only letters, numbers and undersore is allowed in the name of the variable:

 ```bash
 NAME="Aleksei"